Northwest B.C. leaders divided over oil tanker ban - Haida Gwaii Observer

 On April 16 and 17, more than 50 witnesses spoke to senators in Prince Rupert and Terrace on Bill C-48, legislation that would effectively ban more than 12,500 metric tonnes of persistent oil and crude oil from being transported from the Alaskan border down British Columbia’s north coast to the tip of Vancouver Island.

-Before the first speaker took the stand, senators were given a tour of the Port of Prince Rupert in the worst weather Kaien Island had seen in months.
+Before the first speaker took the stand in Prince Rupert, senators were given a tour of the Port of Prince Rupert in the worst weather Kaien Island had seen in months.
 Bill C-48 passed through the House of Commons in May 2018, and now it’s up to the Senate to approve the bill.
 For some Senators, this was the first visit to Prince Rupert, where they heard from hereditary chiefs, elected leaders, industry spokespeople and residents.

 Midway through day one, Alberta Senator Paula Simons spoke on what she’d heard so far.